 In this set of web pages, we present a virtual online version of the exhibit and video recordings of the symposium:

 The Origins of Sound Recording: Edouard-Léon Scott de Martinville Bicentennial Symposium (VIDEO) On April 29th 2017, Thomas Edison National Historical Park hosted a symposium commemorating the 200th anniversary of Edouard-Léon Scott de Martinville’s birth.
 Researchers shared their latest findings with scholars, teachers, students, writers, documentarians, and others who are rewriting the “origins of sound recording” story.
 American representatives from the National Park Service, French dignitaries from the scientific establishment, and representatives of the two inventors’ families honored the symposium with their encouragement to craft new, accurate narratives.

 Thomas Edison National Historical Park and the National Park Service gratefully acknowledge the following individuals and organizations that contributed time, expertise, and information for "The Origins of Sound Recording" exhibit and symposium.

 Thomas A. Edison Papers, Rutgers University

-973-736-0550x11 Phone are regularly monitored, but in the event that a ranger is unavailable to take your call, please leave us a detailed message with return contact information, and we will be happy to get back to you as soon as we can.
+973-736-0550x11 As part of our Covid-19 response, phones are monitored as staff are available with messages being checked daily.
+If a ranger is unavailable to take your call, we kindly ask that you leave us a detailed message with return contact information and we will be happy to get back to you as soon as possible.
+Thank you.